koba-jon/pytorch_cpp/Generative_Modeling/DDPM2d-v/README.md

 # DDPM2d-v
 This is the implementation of "DDPM" corresponding to 2-dimensional shape based on v-prediction for high resolution.<br>
-Original paper: J. Ho, A. Jain, and P. Abbeel.
-Denoising Diffusion Probabilistic Models.
-In Annual Conference on Neural Information Processing Systems, 2020. [link](https://arxiv.org/abs/2006.11239)
+Original paper: A. Q. Nichol and P. Dhariwal.
+Improved Denoising Diffusion Probabilistic Models.
+In Proceedings of the 38th International Conference on Machine Learning, 2021. [link](https://proceedings.mlr.press/v139/nichol21a.html)

 ## Usage